arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

 We're going to give some simple examples of SQL code to help build your intuition about SQL.
-You **won't** have to run any code and we're only going to barely scratch the surface of SQL **syntax** (supported commands and how to write them -- the grammar and vocabulary of SQL).
+You **won't** have to write or run any code, and we're only going to barely scratch the surface of SQL **syntax** (supported commands and how to write them -- the grammar and vocabulary of SQL).

 The goal is to help **build your intuition about what SQL is good at** (picking out just the right data).

 </div>
 *****

+--{{2}}--
+So this is a no pressure situation.
+With that frame in mind, let's take a look at what SQL queries actually look like!

 ### What does a SQL query look like?